FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Simulating Mudflow Guidelines/Simulating Mudflow Guidelines.rst

 .. image:: ../img/Simulating_Mudflow_Guidelines/Simula021.png

 *Figure 5.
-Upstream Water and Mudflow Hydrograph*
+Upstream Water and Mudflow Hydrograph.*

 The hydrographs were routed downstream to outflow point of the basin (about 0.5 miles).
 Figure 6 displays the resultant channel outflow hydrographs.